uaf-math/calc1/techHelp.md

 In addition, there is a student-accessible printer in the Chapman Computer Lab (CHAP 103).
 You will need to swipe your PolarExpress card at the Student Printer in order to print, and there will be a charge (you will use your Bear Bucks to pay for printing).

-#### No printer?
-* If you absolutely can not get access to a printer and you have a time crunch, you can write up the solutions to your quiz in roughly the right place on a separate piece of paper and scan and upload it to Gradescope.
-You need to make sure you have at least as many pages uploaded as the quiz has.
-Then email your instructor and explain what's going on.

 ## CircleIn